rqlite/rqlite/README.md

 ## Security
 You can learn about securing access, and restricting users' access, to rqlite [here](https://github.com/otoolep/rqlite/blob/master/SECURITY.md).

-## Log Compaction
-rqlite automatically performs log compaction.
-After a fixed number of changes rqlite snapshots the SQLite database, and truncates the Raft log.
-This is a technical feature of the Raft consensus system, and most users of rqlite need not be concerned with this.

 ## Pronunciation?
 How do I pronounce rqlite?
 For what it's worth I pronounce it "ree-qwell-lite".